Current Employer: So Good Studios

 Current Location: Plymouth

-“I would recommend Plymouth University: it’s really made me into who I am today.”
+“I would recommend University of Plymouth: it’s really made me into who I am today.”

 Tell us about your career path since graduation.

 I founded So Good Studios LTD with two other graduates from the same course.
 So Good Studios is a game development company which aims to both release high quality original game titles as well as creating products for external clients.
 As Technical Director, I am responsible for the general structure and system design of produced products.
 As I am also co-founder, I contribute to the overall running and strategy of the company, taking it in the direction I want it to go.

 What is the most difficult thing which you have faced in your career?

 Getting the company up and running was a long process as none of us had much business experience.
 Learning all about the structure of small companies, and then going on to create one was an interesting and challenging task.
 Learning to manage clients and create amicable contracts was another challenging aspect of my career.
 It is an area that requires hands on experience to fully grasp it, with mistakes often being learnt the hard way.

 What is the best, most exciting or fun thing that you have done in your career?